-Mary leverages her considerable litigation experience in overseeing pretrial briefing in all product liability cases filed against one of her manufacturing clients in Massachusetts.
+Mary leverages her significant trial and legal issues experience in overseeing pretrial strategy and briefing in all product liability cases filed against one of her manufacturing clients in Massachusetts.
 She has identified and briefed legal arguments resulting in cases being dismissed or truncated through motion practice.
-Mary also manages the discovery and trial preparation of a book of product liability cases, through which she shapes defenses and themes for effective presentation at trial.
-When a trial begins, Mary collaborates with her teammates to execute trial strategy, with an eye towards preserving important legal issues for appeal.
-Mary’s perspective as a litigator with appellate experience allows her to provide her clients with continuity, as after serving on the trial team, Mary is ideally positioned to brief issues post-trial and on appeal.
+When a trial begins, Mary collaborates with her teammates to execute strategies to win the trial—with an eye towards preserving and setting up important issues for appeal.

 Mary is an active ally and leads the firm’s Project Affirmation, a pro bono name change and gender marker amendment clinic serving the transgender community in and around Kansas City.
 She has represented and counseled hundreds of adult and minor trans clients in obtaining accurate government-issued identification documents, including litigating before hostile judges and negotiating with counsel for state vital records offices throughout the country.
 Mary is a well-known advocate for the trans community, and her pro bono practice entails navigating undefined and at times non-existent state law schemes that discriminate against trans people.
 Advocating for the trans community is Mary’s greatest honor and favorite thing to do as a lawyer.